FLIMFLAM DR1: The First Constraints on the Cosmic Baryon Distribution from 8 FRB sightlines: Data Sample

 \subsection{Wide-field Data}

 The analysis in this paper combines the observed dispersion measures from each FRB with detailed spectroscopic observations of their foreground galaxies.
-We will publish a separate paper (Huang et al., in prep) to describe the data in detail in conjunction with our first data release (DR1), but here we provide a broad overview.
+We will publish a separate paper \citep{huang2024} to describe the data in detail in conjunction with our first data release (DR1), but here we provide a broad overview.

 The overall spectroscopic follow-up effort is dubbed the Foreground Line-of-sight Ionization Measurement From Lightcone AAOmega Mapping (FLIMFLAM) Survey, which acknowledges the fact that a large fraction of the spectroscopic observations were carried out using the 2dF-AAOmega multi-object fiber spectrograph on the 3.9m Anglo-Australian Telescope (AAT).
 The AAOmega data represent the bulk of our ``wide'' survey, which represents the shallowest but foundational tier of our `wedding cake' observational strategy, covering thousands of foreground galaxies over $\sim3$ square degrees for each FRB field.
 The 3D positions of these galaxies will act as tracers for our density reconstruction of the foreground cosmic web towards individual FRB sightlines.